 A whimsical mouse with a top hat is one of my unusual ornaments.

 I’m used to mice like this super tiny ornament that is as small as a penny.
+I have a bunch of these little mice in my collection.
 How in the world do they paint these things?

 Speaking of tiny, I have so many of these that I need an extra small tree just to display them all.